 Role-play is a communicative activity that allows students to play a specific role, putting themselves into somebody else’s shoes.
 Students interact with their peers and students in a supported environment, thus developing experience and trying different strategies.

-You should assign roles depending on the topic, level and objectives of your ELLs.
+You should assign roles depending on your ELLs’ topic, level, and objectives.
 An example would be a written strategy like an email and a spoken strategy like a Zoom meeting.
 All topics and roles are personally relevant to the students.
 For example, suppose your ELLs are C1 level secretaries dealing with international clients.
 In that case, the role should be directly relevant to this function.
 You may need to give your students some instructions on what to say or how to act.
 Your ELLs will see their peers acting out the scenario in the personally relevant role chosen for them.
-Afterwards, you can reflect and discuss altogether on the outcome of the exercise.
+Afterwards, you can reflect and discuss the outcome of the exercise altogether.

 Filling in missing information